Understanding DMARC: A Guide for Organisations

 Implementing DMARC offers several benefits:

-- Enhanced Security: Protects your domain from being used in phishing and spoofing attacks.
+- Enhanced security: Protects your domain from being used in phishing and spoofing attacks.

-- Improved Email Deliverability: Helps ensure that legitimate emails reach their intended recipients.
+- Improved email deliverability: Helps ensure that legitimate emails reach their intended recipients.

-- Brand Protection: Prevents unauthorised use of your domain, safeguarding your brand’s reputation.
+- Brand protection: Prevents unauthorised use of your domain, safeguarding your brand’s reputation.

 By following these steps, organisations can effectively implement DMARC and enhance their email security posture.
-As cyber threats continue to evolve, staying ahead with robust email authentication protocols like DMARC is essential for protecting your business and maintaining trust with your customers.
+As cyber threats continue to evolve, staying ahead with robust email authentication protocols is essential for protecting your business and maintaining trust with your customers.

 Our dedicated cyber security team are on hand to support you with all your email (and other) security requirements.
 We offer a vast number of solutions to enable you to have multi-layered protection.
 Fill out the contact form below to book a call, and get a free trial, demo or quote.